Consultation process

 In accordance with section 42 of the Electoral Act 1992, the Queensland Redistribution Commission invited suggestions relating to the redistribution, including changes to the electoral boundaries and/or district names.

-The invitation was published in the Queensland Government Gazette on 7 July 2025 and was published in newspapers and online.
+The invitation was published in the Queensland Government Gazette on 7 July 2025 and advertised in newspapers and online.
 Suggestions were open for a period of 30 days, closing on Wednesday, 6 August 2025.

 The Commission published a discussion paper to provide information for those making submissions.